Serpentcoil Island

 Underwater Passage (13-15F)

-13F (always) and 15F (random) feature Behemoth Monsters, which is a new mechanic in Shiren 6.
+13F (always) and 15F (random chance) feature Behemoth Gates - a new mechanic in Shiren 6.

 Possible Behemoth Monsters here include Mamel, Bowboy, Pop Tank, Explochin, and Schubell.